moimikey/issues-label-standard/README.md

 - blue
 - green

-Short-wave colors on the other hand, the more dark colors which may or may not include achromatic colors, which ironically means "without color."
+Short-wave colors, on the other hand, the more dark colors which may or may not include achromatic colors, which ironically means "without color."

 ### Anti-Color